Supraspinatus Tendinitis / Tear

 Rotator cuff tendonitis (also spelled tendinitis) and tears often occur gradually, though many are associated with sports injuries (especially baseball and swimming), falls on the shoulder, or an added injury due to shoulder dislocation in elderly folk.
 If you've ever been diagnosed with bursitis, it's possible the supraspinatus tendon is the true source of your pain, not the shoulder bursa.
 In this case, the pain does not resolve with typically prescribed anti-inflammatory medications.

-- Pain in the shoulder when doing a repetitive shoulder activity that eventually becomes noticeable when the shoulder is at rest.
+- You have Pain in the shoulder when doing a repetitive shoulder activity that eventually becomes noticeable when the shoulder is at rest.

-- Atrophy or weakening of the tendons and muscles in the rotator cuff.
+- You are experiencing Atrophy (loss of Range of Motion)or weakening of the tendons and muscles in the rotator cuff.

-- Pain that starts as a dull ache and progresses to a radiating pain from the shoulder, especially when sleeping.
+- You have pain that starts as a dull ache and progresses to a radiating pain from the shoulder, especially when sleeping.

-- Sudden pain when reaching above the head or bringing the arm out to the side.
+- You have Sudden pain when reaching above the head or bringing the arm out to the side.

-- Muscle spasm and weakness in the arm and shoulder area with limited range of motion.
+- You are experiencing Muscle spasm and weakness in the arm and shoulder area with limited range of motion.

-- A crackling sensation may be felt as the condition worsens.
+- You are experiencing a crackling sensation may be felt as the condition worsens.